austin-smith/fusion-bridge/src/lib/device-actions/README.md

 - **Device Types:** Door
 - **Actions:** SET_LOCKED, SET_UNLOCKED
 - **Notes:** Uses door UUID as deviceId.
 Handles 422 validation errors when door is already in target state.

+Note: The UI capability map in `capabilities.ts` defines which actions are exposed in the frontend for each connector/device type.
+To surface a new actionable device in the UI, update both:

+- Backend: add/extend the appropriate handler implementing `IDeviceActionHandler`.
+- Frontend: extend `SUPPORTED_DEVICE_ACTIONS` (and `presentation.ts` if a new action needs a label/icon).

 ## Error Handling